Nature Study For The Mom Who Doesn’t Love The Outdoors

 Los Angeles.

 If I walked, it was a few blocks to the office, to the coffee shop, or to the nail salon.
+I enjoyed that life.
+It suited me.

+I haven’t gone camping since I was 15 years old.
+I like air conditioning, a lot.
 I prefer floors that stay clean, with the outside things staying outside.
+I am not what one would call “outdoorsy.”

-My youngest son LOVES being outside.
+My youngest LOVES being outside.

+He loves bugs.
+He doesn’t even notice dirt.
+He loves the ocean, the lake, the mountains, and the desert.
 He lets the dog lick his face (ugh) and the tortoise crawl all over him.

 When he was 18 months old, I lost him for a few seconds in a corn maze on Halloween.
 I scrambled around looking for him and then walked around a corner.
 I found him as happy as could be, rolling around in the largest mud puddle I had ever seen.